 - Rachael’s three key takeaways from their recent CMS migration

-BigWP is our enterprise WordPress meetup series.
+BigWP is our enterprise WordPress event series.
 It brings together developers, business leads, and product people who work with high-scale WordPress applications every day.
-To be the first to find out about the next enterprise WordPress event in New York, join the meetup group.
-You’ll find groups for other cities there as well.

 Find all of the talks in the BigWP NYC November 2019 playlist.